Links

 • Counter text (e.g. 5 requests)

-• Layout: grid view or list view (grid by default).
+• Layout: grid view or list view (grid by default)

-• Include picture to the card (OFF by default).
+• Include Picture to the card (OFF by default)

-• Place to display the picture in the card:
+• Place to display the picture in the card

-• No picture;
+• No picture

-• On the left (the option picture size is available);
+• On the left (the option picture size is available)

-• On the top (the option picture size is available);
+• On the top (the option picture size is available)

-• On the left, circled (the option picture size is available);
+• On the left, circled (the option picture size is available)

-• As a background.
+• As a background

-• Picture size (100px by default).
+• Picture size (100px by default)

-A field can be one of these:
+A field can have one of the following settings:

 • Read and write